Insight September 29, 2025 Lisa Sacchetti

 Put simply, the interview process, when performed well, can help determine if a candidate has the necessary qualifications to help you build your business.
 In the competitive Education and Technology market, a weak interview process can ultimately cost you revenue.
-When we help our clients hire, we evaluate our candidates with a strategic vetting process to reduce the risks of making an unsuccessful hire — and a fundamental part of our process is Behavioral-Based Interviews.
+It is critical that hiring managers evaluate candidates with a strategic vetting process to reduce the risks of making an unsuccessful hire — and a fundamental part of a modern hiring process is Behavioral-Based Interviews (BBI).

-To illustrate the approach, the following article uses the relevant example of hiring a sales-based role selling into the education market.
+The online homework-help platform Brainly defines “behavior” as “an action that can be observed and measured.”
+To illustrate the BBI approach, the following article uses the relevant example of hiring a sales-based role selling into the education market.

 Interviews help qualify candidates for a particular role through phone, virtual, and in-person meetings.
+Interviews add depth and context to resumes, online profiles, cover letters, recommendations, and other materials provided by candidates or discovered through research.
 There are four primary purposes of the interview process:

 1. To confirm facts listed in a candidate’s resume